FAQs for staff

 As a contract teacher who has been evaluated, will I see my teaching report and the course report?

-Yes, you will be able to access and retrieve reports from Canvas as long as you a University email address.
+Yes, you will be able to access and retrieve reports from Canvas as long as you have a University email address.
 Please contact your faculty to request a University email address.

 What if I am incorrectly listed in SET as a teacher on a course?